spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/installation.md

 Single application licenses maybe installed in a single Laravel app.
 In case you bought the unlimited application license, there are no restrictions.
 A license comes with one year of upgrades.
 If a license expires, you are still allowed to use Media Library Pro, but you won't get any updates anymore.

+## Current version

+The current version of Media Library Pro is v3.

+You will find upgrade instructions [here](/docs/laravel-medialibrary/v10/handling-uploads-with-media-library-pro/upgrading).

 ## Requiring Media Library Pro

 After you've purchased a license, add the `satis.spatie.be` repository in your `composer.json`.